viniciusbds/navio/README.md

 All containers have their own **rootfs** (a isolated "mini operating system") associated, so that a change (for example, an installation of any library or a creation of a file) in a container does not affect others ones.

-It is also possible use `CGROUPS` to limit the amount of resources that each container can use.
+It is also possible use `Cgroups` to limit the amount of resources that each container can use.

 ### Why?
 For study purposes only

-## Available Images
+## Available Default Images

 | Image| version| size |
 | ---- | -----| ------|